mnmlstc/core/docs/iterator.rst

 .. function:: rbegin (Container const& container)
               rbegin (Container& container)

-   Requires that the given *container* have a member function named ``rbegin``.
+   Requires that the given :samp:`{container}` have a member function named :cxx:`rbegin`.
 If no such member function exists, the function will fail to compile.

    :returns: :samp:`{container}.rbegin()`